Jack County, Texas

 The oldest boy had quit his stepfather and had circled back through the brush and had watched it all from hiding.
 No record, either, states how he felt about Comanches afterward, or the act of love, or anything.

-Picture of Joe Sherman and his wife, Pearlina Underhill Sherman
+Younger brother, Joe Sherman with wife, Pearlina Underhill Sherman.

 The above story is from the book, Goodbye to a River, by John Graves.